-POTENTIALLY SIGNIFICANT IMPACT.
-Implementation of the proposed project could substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections) if proposed bikeways are unable to meet the current design speeds and stopping sight distances as defined for Class I Bikeways in Chapter 1000, "Bikeway Planning and Design", of the California Department of Transportation Highway Design Manual, September 2006.
-Therefore, this issue will be analyzed in the EIR.
+LESS THAN SIGNIFICANT IMPACT.
+Implementation of the proposed project would be designed in accordance with the current design speeds and stopping sight distances as defined for Class I Bikeways in Chapter 1000, "Bikeway Planning and Design", of the California Department of Transportation Highway Design Manual, September 2006.
+As such, the proposed project would not substantially increase hazards due to a design feature (e.g., sharp curves or dangerous intersections).
+Impacts would be less than significant.
+This issue will not be analyzed further in the EIR.